Home / Industries / Manufacturing

 Do you work with contract manufacturers?

 Yes.
 Contract manufacturers have a distinct positioning challenge: the primary differentiator is capability breadth and quality systems, but the buyer evaluates on a combination of technical capability, delivery reliability, and supplier risk.
-The diagnostic produces a positioning approach that addresses the buyer's risk calculus alongside the technical capability claim.
+The marketing review produces a positioning approach that addresses the buyer's risk calculus alongside the technical capability claim.

 How long does it take to replace trade show pipeline with digital inbound?